sul-dlss/dlme-transform/README.md

 Transforms raw DLME metadata from https://github.com/sul-dlss/dlme-metadata and uses transformations in https://github.com/sul-dlss/dlme-traject to create [DLME intermediate representation](https://github.com/sul-dlss/dlme/blob/master/docs/application_profile.md) documents in S3.

+You can read more about our data and related documentation in our [data documentation](./docs/README.md).

 ## Docker
 ### Build image
 ```